An Online Movie Jukebox

 And with good reason.

-These Soundies are an overlooked chapter in Black entertainment history—and American history—in the 1940s.
-They’re a snapshot of race relations in a turbulent era, reflected in the pop culture of the day.
+These Soundies are an overlooked chapter in Black entertainment history in the 1940s.
+They have a different story to tell about American life in the wartime era—and about race relations in that turbulent time, told through the pop culture of the day.

 To make it easier to watch as you read, this site has all of the Soundies available online that I discuss in the text.